ualib/agda-algebras/appendix_lsl.rst

 The Lean STL
 -------------

 We first collect for easy reference some links to some of the basic components of the `Lean Standard Library`_ (:term:`LSTL`).
-Thereafter, we dissect some of these components that are crucial for using Lean to do universal algebra.
+Thereafter, we dissect some of these components with special attention to those that are needed for implementing universal algebra in Lean.

 Some basic components
 ~~~~~~~~~~~~~~~~~~~~~~~~~